Jill Teed

-Jill Teed is a Canadian actress.
+Jill Teed (born 9 April 1964) is a Canadian actress.
 She is an actress who has appeared in many sci-fi roles.
 She has appeared in a number of television guest roles such as Street Justice, The X-Files, Stargate SG-1, Sliders, and The Outer Limits.

 Career

-She has appeared in such feature films as X2 as Bobby Drake's mother, Mission to Mars and Godzilla.
+Teed has appeared in such feature films as X2 as Bobby Drake's mother, Mission to Mars and Godzilla.
 She played the role of FBI Agent Kaayla Brooks in "Reluctant Heroes", a Season Four episode of Highlander: The Series.
-She played Maggie Sawyer, a Metropolis police chief, on Smallville.
-She portrayed Sergeant Hadrian, the Galactica's Master-at-Arms, in the first season of Battlestar Galactica.
+She played Maggie Sawyer, a Metropolis police officer, on Smallville.
+She had roles in both Galactica and The L Word.
 She played Colonel Lasky in the web series Halo 4: Forward Unto Dawn.
 She had a prominent supporting role in the television film Seasons of the Heart (1994).